-Bullying is no more noble under the guise of spiritual leadership.
+Bullying is no more noble under the guise of pastoral leadership.
 The pulpit bully often demands authoritarian or controlling influence over staff and teams for the purpose of directing, requiring, regulating, containing, moderating and restraining.
 This type of bullying holds others in check and always retains the power to make decisions in order to influence end results.
-In the name of spiritual insight, the pulpit bully acts as a gatekeeper who holds his staff, leaders and congregation captive to style, tradition, form and structure.
+In the name of spiritual insight, the pulpit bully acts as a gatekeeper who holds his staff, congregant and even denomination captive to styles, traditionalism, forms and structures.

 That pulpit bully attitude of entitlement and invulnerability may attain compliance but it will never achieve buy-in.
 So even those within the so-called inner circle are submitting to the leadership of a pulpit bully out of fear not friendship, out of caution not loyalty, out of acquiescence not conviction.
 As a result, being a pulpit bully is actually a position of profound loneliness.

 Pastor, is being a pulpit bully really what God intended when he called some to be apostles, some to be prophets and some to be evangelists?
 Don’t you realize what you are missing by disregarding intentional, significant conversations about vision, hopes, dreams and goals?
-Aren’t you longing for staff and congregational relationships built on trust, loyalty, respect and friendship?
-Wouldn’t you love to pray and plan together with ministry teams as partners instead of pawns?
+Aren’t you longing for staff, congregational and denominational relationships built on trust, loyalty, respect and friendship?
+Wouldn’t you love to pray and plan together with others as partners instead of pawns?
 How fulfilling could it be to minister in a place that constantly conveys an attitude of mutual spiritual development with no ulterior motive?

 Being a pulpit bully is really just the fear of losing control of something that was not yours to begin with.
 It is never too late to realize that the final word doesn’t always have to be yours.
 When that occurs your ministry relationships will never be the same.